 - Sydney Kingsford Smith International Airport

-What is the Biggest Airport Hub in the World?
+The Biggest Airport Hub in the World

 The world’s biggest airport hub is Atlanta, Georgia’s Hartsfield-Jackson International Airport.